-Whenever you install an app you'll see a list of any permissions it requires.
-People often don't bother reading this, but the apps you install can request access to your contacts, messages and even your location.
-If you're concerned about your privacy, you should be aware of which apps can tell where you are.
-Read on to find out how to stop apps accessing your location.
+Whenever you install an app, you'll see a list of the permissions that it requires.
+People don't often bother reading this, but the apps you install can request access to your contacts, messages and even your location, among other things.
+If you're concerned about your privacy, you should be aware of which apps can keep track of where you are.
+Read on to find out how to stop apps from accessing your location.

 You can also change the method of location reporting that is used.
 Tap Location > Mode.
 You can then choose between three different modes according to your preferences (as shown in the image below).

 If you scroll down through Location, you can see a list of all of the apps that have requested information about your location (see image below).
 You can then investigate the settings for individual apps to see if there is a way to disable location tracking.

 Once your phone gets the Android Marshmallow update, you will have greater control over individual app permissions through the system settings.

 As well as the apps you have installed, numerous Google services – such as Google Now – can make use of your location.
 This is something else you can control.
 Beneath the list of apps, tap Google Location Reporting and you'll see a list of all of the accounts you have set up on your handset.

 For each account, you can use the Location Reporting setting to allow or deny access to your location data, while the Location History section gives you the chance to wipe out data that has already been recorded.

 While it is possible to disable location tracking in these older versions of Android, it is an all-or-nothing approach.
 As an alternative approach, AppOps is a free app that can be used to control location permission of individual apps.